by Caroline von Fluegge-Chen

 Thalamus and Hypothalamus: Regulates levels of arousal (sleep and wakefulness) and levels of awareness; relay station for incoming sensory stimuli and permits the senses (sight, sound, smell, taste, touch) to be used in combination; maintains physical balance between brain and body by regulating blood pressure, emotion (anger, aggression), thirst, hunger, fatigue, body temperature, blood sugar level; links the nerve system to the endocrine system via the pituitary gland to control hormones (growth, metabolism, fertility, pregnancy, lactation, organ function, pain relief, stress management, water regulation, etc.)

 Amygdala: Stores memories of traumatic experiences; monitors incoming stimuli for anything threatening and activates the fight or flight freeze stress response when danger is detected; responsible for precipitating changes in heart rate and blood pressure in response to threats.

-Hippocampus: Similar to memory chip in a computer – the hub of memory and learning; site where conscious memory is stored; converts short term memory to more permanent long-term memory.
+Hippocampus: Similar to a memory chip in a computer – the hub of memory and learning; site where conscious memory is stored; converts short-term memory to more permanent long-term memory.